GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/03-quickstart-cloudrun.md

 to Cloud Run.
 You can now access your function at the Service URL that is printed in the last line of output.

-If you prefer not to use this beta command for now, read on.
-The next two sections cover building and deploying in two separate steps.
+If you prefer not to use this beta command, for now, read on.
+The next two sections cover the building and deploying in two separate steps.

 ## Build the container image using Cloud Build

 [Cloud Build] is a fully serverless continuous integration / continuous delivery (CI/CD) platform for [Google Cloud].
-Instead of building the image on your own machine, you can use `gcloud` to upload the project to Cloud Build.
+Instead of building the image on your machine, you can use `gcloud` to upload the project to Cloud Build.
 Cloud Build knows how to build Docker images and save them to an image repository in the container registry associated with your project.